LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Spread_Commit/readme.md

 w_dir <- "Inputs/"
 ```

-Here we are looking to fit a binomial model as to how probability of
+Here we are looking to fit a binomial model relating the probability to
-spread is related to the FWI, wind, and fuels.
+fire weather index (FWI), wind, and fuels.

 For this we have wind data and Fire weather index data located to
 climate regions in LANDIS-II This is Gridmet data from the University of
 Idaho <http://www.climatologylab.org/gridmet.html>
 [meta](https://cida.usgs.gov/thredds/dodsC/UofIMETDATA.html)

-The ecoregion map is used to locate the windspeed and the fwi data for
+The ecoregion map is used to locate the windspeed and the FWI data for
 each time step.

 ``` r